xd003/easyclone/README.md

 # How to install / update
 * ```WIP```

-The above given script is the only single thing one would need to do run to setup everything from scratch .
-According run it at a later stage to update script and binaries as and when needed.
+Installation is as easy as just running the above command .It will setup everything from scratch .Accordingly run it at a later stage to update script and binaries as and when needed.
 Proceeding installation, just enter ```clone``` whenever you need to execute the script henceforth

 # Installation for Unrooted Termux